awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster-config.md

 Indicates the [`[cluster]` section](cluster-definition.md) to use\.
 If this argument is not specified, `pcluster-config convert` will use the [`cluster_template`](global.md#cluster-template) setting in the [`[global]` section](global.md)\.
 If that isn't specified, then the `[cluster default]` section is used\.

 `-o OUTPUT_FILE, --output OUTPUT_FILE`
 Specifies the path of the converted configuration file to be written\.
-By default the output is written to `STDOUT`\.
+By default, the output is written to `STDOUT`\.

 Example: